-Our proposed model explores the generative abilities of conditional distributions for augmenting question-answer (QA) pairs given images for VQA.
-In Figure \ref{fig:illustration}, we illustrate the difference between a conventional VQA model and our proposed generative framework, where in the former QA annotations are used directly to predict answers, while our model generates QA pairs for unlabelled images.
-We first learn the conditional distribution of different modalities with images and QA pairs.
-Then, we introduce Q and A as two discrete latent variables, and construct a variational auto-encoder for unlabelled images to generate QA pairs as augmented data.
-Finally, the augmented data is used in the downstream VQA task to boost the performance of base models.
-Without any specific low-level operations on the data, we utilise the dynamics of the generative distributions to explore the possible QA pairs given an image.
-Additionally, the augmentation sampler can be optimised by the REINFORCE algorithm \citep{10.1007/BF00992696} while minimising the variational lower bound.
-The proposed generative approach has the following advantages.
+Our proposed model explores the generative abilities of conditional distributions for augmenting question-answer (QA) pairs given only images.
+Figure \ref{fig:illustration} shows the difference between a conventional VQA model and our proposed generative framework.
+The annotated QA pairs are directly used in supervised learning to predict answers in a VQA model, while our model aims at generating QA pairs from unlabelled images.
+We first learn the conditional distributions of different modalities using annotated images and QA pairs.
+Then, we introduce Q and A as two discrete latent variables, and construct a generative model for unlabelled images to generate QA pairs as augmented data.
+Finally, the augmented data with reliability scores are used for training to improve on strong VQA base models.
+Without any specific low-level operations on the data, we utilise the dynamics of the generative distributions and the compositionality of multiple modalities to explore the novel QA pairs given an image.
+Additionally, the generators are optimised by the REINFORCE algorithm \citep{10.1007/BF00992696} while minimising the variational lower bound.
+The generative approach has the following advantages.
 First, the model has strong generalisation ability to incorporate additional unseen and unlabelled images.
-Diverse QA pairs can be generated by exploring the dynamics of the augmentation sampler.
-Second, the answers are sampled from images before generating the questions, hence it is less prone to exploit linguistic priors in questions and avoids trivial QA pairs that are irrelevant to the given images.
-Third, the augmented data can be quantified by the generative distribution, which act as reliability scores of QA pairs for downstream VQA training.
+Diverse QA pairs can be generated by exploring the dynamics of the generator and the compositionality of multiple modalities.
+Second, the answers are sampled from images before generating the questions, hence it is less prone to exploit linguistic priors in questions and to generate trivial QA pairs that are irrelevant to the given images.
+Third, the augmented data can be quantified by the generative distribution, which acts as reliability scores of QA pairs for downstream VQA training.
 Our approach opens a promising new direction for multimodal learning, with strong potential for cross-modal understanding and generalisation.

-Our {\bf main contributions} are as follows: \begin{itemize} \item We propose a generative model to learn an augmentation sampler for generating QA pairs given images (Section \ref{sec:generative}). \item We validate our model on the downstream VQA task.
-The augmentation sampler is used to infer missing QA pairs with high correlation with the given image to improve answering performance.
-This is especially beneficial to generate QA pairs for unlabelled images for large-scale training (Section \ref{sec:vqa}). \item The results of our experiments (Sections \ref{sec:results}) on the benchmark dataset VQA-CP v2 indicate that our approach outperforms prior work for VQA and boosts the strong UpDn models to the state-of-the-art performance. \end{itemize}